Brazos Parent Loan Frequently Asked Questions

-Have questions about the Brazos Parent Loan?
+Have questions about the Brazos Parent Loans?
 We've answered some of the most common questions below!

 You may borrow up to the cost of attendance, less other financial aid received, as certified by the school your student is attending.
 The minimum loan amount is $1,000.

-Yes, it can be used to cover any school-certified costs, including tuition, housing, books and more.
+Yes, Brazos Parent Loans for college can be used to cover any school-certified costs, including tuition, housing, books and more.
 All loan proceeds, however, will be disbursed to the school.
 See the "Certifying the Cost of Attendance" section for more details.

 See our comparison chart here.

-Brazos is a nonprofit student loan company that is managed by The Brazos Higher Education Service Corporation, a nonprofit company that has been helping families finance the cost of their college education for over 40 years.
-Brazos is not affiliated with any school, and as a nonprofit, our goal is to save you money by charging the most competitive rates possible.
+Brazos is a Texas nonprofit student loan company that has been helping Texas families finance the cost of their college education for over 40 years.
+Brazos is not affiliated with any school, and as a nonprofit, our goal is to save you money by offering the most competitive rates possible.
 For additional information about Brazos, check out our About Us page.

-To be eligible for a Brazos Parent Loan, you must:
+To be eligible for Brazos Parent Loans for college, you must:

 Please review our Eligibility Criteria for further details.

-If your credit history does not meet our minimum credit criteria, you may still qualify by applying with a qualified cosigner.
-Additionally, even if you meet the minimum requirements, applying with a cosigner who has a stronger credit history may reduce the interest rate on your student loan rate even further, thereby saving you more money over the life of the loan.
+If your credit history does not meet our minimum credit criteria, in most cases, you may still qualify by applying with a qualified cosigner.
+Additionally, even if you meet the minimum requirements, applying with a cosigner who has a stronger credit history may reduce the interest rate on your parent loan even further, thereby saving you more money over the life of the loan.

 We do not offer a cosigner release program.
 However, in the future, if you feel your credit has improved or that you would otherwise qualify by yourself, you may apply to refinance your loan without a cosigner.